 “Domestic Partner” shall mean an individual who resides at the same residence as the Covered Person as his or her spousal equivalent.

 A “Duality of Interest” arises when, with respect to a transaction, contract, arrangement, policy, program or other matter, a Covered Person or a member of a Covered Person’s Family has a fiduciary relationship with another party to a proposed transaction, contract or arrangement which gives rise to a circumstance in which the fiduciary duties of the Covered Person to PTI and the fiduciary duties of the Covered Person, or the fiduciary duties of the Family member of the Covered Person, to the other party may be in conflict.
-A Duality of Interest does not constitute a Conflict of Interest if (i) PTI and all other parties to the transaction, contract or arrangement being in possession of all material facts, waive the conflict in writing or (ii) the source of such Duality of Interest is a Cover Person’s fiduciary relationship with ICANN.
+A Duality of Interest (other than a Duality of Interest that arises from a Common Director Transaction) does not constitute a Conflict of Interest if (i) PTI and all other parties to the transaction, contract or arrangement being in possession of all material facts, waive the conflict in writing or (ii) the sole source of such Duality of Interest is a Covered Person’s fiduciary relationship with ICANN.
+For the avoidance of doubt, a contract or other transaction may involve both a Duality of Interest and a Financial Interest.

 The “Family” of any Covered Person shall include the Covered Person’s spouse; Domestic Partner; siblings and their spouses or Domestic Partners; ancestors and their spouses or Domestic Partners; and descendants and their spouses or Domestic Partners.
 Family shall also include anyone (other than a domestic employee or service provider) who shares the Covered Person’s home.

 A “Financial Interest” exists whenever a Covered Person has or is engaged in discussions to have, directly or indirectly, through business, investment, or Family: (i) an ownership or investment interest in any entity with which PTI has a transaction, contract, arrangement, policy, program or other matter; (ii) a Compensation arrangement with any entity or individual with which PTI has a transaction, contract, arrangement, policy, program or other matter; and (iii) a potential ownership or investment interest in, or Compensation arrangement with, any entity or individual with which PTI is negotiating a transaction, contract, arrangement, policy, program or other matter.
 As used herein, “transactions, contracts, and arrangements” include grants or other donations as well as business arrangements, approvals or endorsements.
-Additionally, as used herein “policies, programs or other matters” include, but are not limited to, the application for or the registration of top-level domains.
 A Financial Interest is a Potential Conflict but is not necessarily a Conflict of Interest.
 A Financial Interest does not become a Conflict of Interest until the Board, following the procedures set forth in Articles II and III of this COI Policy, determines that the Financial Interest constitutes a Conflict of Interest.
-A Director shall not be deemed to have a Financial Interest if the source of such Financial Interest is based on such Director’s employment with ICANN, service on ICANN’s board of directors or any compensation related to such employment or service.
+Notwithstanding the foregoing, any transaction in which a Director has a material Financial Interest shall constitute a Conflict of Interest and shall be addressed in accordance with the procedures in Section 2.4.
+A Director shall not be deemed to have a Financial Interest if the source of such Financial Interest is solely based on such Director’s employment with ICANN, service on ICANN’s board of directors or any compensation related to such employment or service.

 “ICANN” is the Internet Corporation for Assigned Names and Numbers, a California Nonprofit Public Benefit Corporation that is the sole member of PTI.